mydoclaw/QueryString-JSON/README.md

 QueryString To JSON
 =========

 QueryString to JSON parser.
 One that helps in keeping the integers and float intact automatically.
 Works for simple query strings where every element is used just once.
+Specially useful when you want to validate the querystring part of url as no conversion is required for int (positive and negetive values) and float.

 ## Installation